-Learn to double crochet two together, also known as double crochet decrease, and abbreviated DC2tog.
 The quick video clip below demonstrates how to crochet two double crochet stitches together.
-Scroll down a bit further if you prefer the photo tutorial.
+Keep scrolling a bit further for the photo tutorial.

-Yarn over and pull through two loops; 2 loops are on your hook now.
+- Yarn over and pull through two loops on your hook; 2 loops are left on your hook now.

-Yarn over, insert hook into the next stitch and yarn over again, pull up a loop.
+- Yarn over again and insert hook into the next stitch.
+Then yarn over again, and pull up a loop.
 Yarn over and pull it through two loops on your hook.
 Now you’ll have 3 loops left on your hook.

-Yarn over and pull through all 3 loops on your hook to finish the double crochet two together stitch.
+- Yarn over one last time and pull it through all 3 loops on your hook to finish the double crochet two together stitch.